Aok Sokunkanha

-Aok Sokunkanha (Khmer: ឱក សុគន្ធកញ្ញា; born 14 September 1987) is a Cambodian singer, actress, and a brand ambassador.
-She is known for being a judge and audition committee member for the reality shows The Voice Cambodia, Cambodian Idol The Voice Kid Cambodia and X Factor Cambodia.Aok Sokunkanha is the first female artist to get more than 50 music with more than million views in Cambodia with her record Aok Sokunkanha went to the No.1 Top female singer in Cambodia.
+Aok Sokunkanha (Khmer: ឱក សុគន្ធកញ្ញា; born 14 September 1987), simply known as Kanha, is a Cambodian singer, actress and brand ambassador.
+She is known for being a judge in the reality shows The Voice Cambodia, Cambodian Idol, The Voice Kids Cambodia and The X Factor Cambodia.

 Early life

 Aok Sokunkanha was born on 14 September 1987 in Chamkarmon District, Phnom Penh.
 Her father, Aok Boni, was a musician, and her mother, In Sokun, was a teacher and dance instructor at the Royal University of Fine Arts.
-She has three siblings and she is the eldest child in the family.
+She is the eldest among three children.
 After graduating from high school, she also went on to study art at the Royal School of Fine Arts.
 Sokunkanha started to have a passion for arts at the age of 10.
 At first, her father never knew she could sing, so one day he was surprised to hear his daughter sang so he got off the wall while teaching other students to sing.
 From then on, her father would take her with him every time he performed.
 Her father wrote a song for a dance performance wishing her a happy day in the absence of his band singer.
 Sokunkanha also had the opportunity to sing in the performance.
 She and her mother often went to Eav Vathana's house to sing karaoke.
 Eav Vathana, who later became the producer of Rasmey Stoeng Sangke Production, at that time, Sokunkanha entered the art field during 1999.
 She joined the first song that was produced by the production.